 The Software Reporter Tool can be easily accessed by opening the File Explorer on your computer and navigating to SwReporter folder located at the following path: C:/Users/User Account/AppData/Local/Google/Chrome/User Data/SwReporter.

-Should You Remove the Software Reporter Tool?
+Should You Disable Software Reporter Tool?

 The Software Reporter Tool can sometimes consider legitimate browser extensions, apps and programs as being in conflict with the browser and lead to high CPU usage problems on Windows computers.

-In such cases, you can reduce the activity of this tool by preventing Google Chrome from running in the background and also by disabling the tool.
+In such cases, you can reduce the activity of this tool by preventing Google Chrome from running in background and also by disabling the tool.

 Since the Software Reporter Tool is not an essential Windows process, it can be disabled (if it is causing problems), without having any adverse impact on the performance of your computer.